Keep Up With McLean!

 Visiting hours at OCDI Jr. take place daily around dinner time, with extended hours during the evening and on weekends.

 Adult patients are allowed to have cell phones as long as they abide by program cell phone policies, including guidelines to prevent disruption of the program and other patients.

 At OCDI Jr., tablets owned by McLean are available during admission as a means of video communication with family and to facilitate exposure treatment.
 Personal cell phones and tablets are not permitted while in the program.
 Portable music players (e.g., iPods) with no other functionality may be permitted.

 While our first priority is treatment, we recognize the importance of education for our younger patients.
 Certified teachers extensively trained in mental health settings work with the children and adolescents’ local school districts in order to provide two hours of tailored instruction per day.
 Through this service, we create a supportive learning environment in which children can continue their studies and earn school credit during their stay.

 The treatment team works closely with the individual as well as with family, significant friends, and outside providers to develop a personalized aftercare plan.
 Recommendations by staff are made based upon clinical needs, progress made during treatment, and long-term treatment goals.

 All requests for medical records should be directed to McLean’s Health Information Management Department.

 To complement our programs’ services and encourage individuals’ initiatives in their own treatment course, many self-help groups are hosted by McLean.

 Since the Obsessive Compulsive Disorder Institute (OCDI) opened its doors in 1997, research has played an integral role in helping to develop innovative treatment approaches to OCD.
-With permission, residents and families may be asked to participate in clinical research.
-For more information, please visit the OCDI Office of Clinical Assessment and Research.
+With permission, patients and families may be asked to participate in clinical research conducted by the OCDI Office of Clinical Assessment and Research.